Windz-GameDev/TSPQuest/README.md

 ## Running the `tsp_dataset_generator.py` Script

-The purpose of the tsp_dataset_generator.py script is to generate unique datasets on which one may run the various datasets programmed into `benchmark.py`
+The purpose of the tsp_dataset_generator.py script is to generate unique datasets on which one may run the various algorithms implemented in `benchmark.py`

 Execute the TSP generator script by using the following command structure in your terminal: